simonlonc/Skyfera/README.md

 After that go to System Settings, Apps, Find Skyfera and enable ***File System*** option

 ## Problems
-Feel free to open issues, pull requests, or commit code.
+Feel free to open issues, pull requests, or contribute code.